eirc/git-hipchat-hook/README.md

 git clone git://github.com/hipchat/hipchat-cli.git
 ```

-Go to the `hooks` directory in a bare repository you want to setup the hooks for and add a `post-receive` script like this one:
+Go to the `hooks` directory in a bare repository you want to setup the hooks for and add a `post-receive` script like this one and make sure its executable:

 ```sh
 #!/bin/sh